jevgenik/manuals/source/files/software/ros2/tf2.rst

   transforms corresponding to joints of a robot.
 Each transform is represented as a ``geometry_msgs/TransformStamped`` type.

 * `sensor_msgs/JointState <https://docs.ros.org/en/noetic/api/sensor_msgs/html/msg/JointState.html>`_ - a message that holds data to describe
-  the state of a set of torque controlled joints
+  the state of a set of torque controlled joints.